 - Cold pasta dishes: These grilled shrimp pair wonderfully with several ingredients like pasta to make a cold pasta salad (like this healthy pasta salad, Italian pasta salad, or tomato pasta salad), orzo, couscous, etc.

 - Hot pasta: I particularly love these grilled shrimps with healthy pasta with pesto and broccoli (and Pad Thai zucchini noodles).
-However, it will also taste amazing with healthy mac n’ cheese (or roasted cauliflower mac n’ cheese), healthy chicken alfredo, healthy Tuscan chicken pasta, or this pasta with zucchini and tomatoes.
+However, it will also taste amazing with healthy mac n’ cheese, healthy chicken alfredo, healthy Tuscan chicken pasta, or this pasta with zucchini and tomatoes.

 - Grains: Serve with a side of Instant Pot brown rice, or cilantro lime cauliflower rice (or cilantro coconut brown rice), and lettuce salad recipe for a quick and healthy dinner.
 I like to serve them with extra parsley and lemon wedges this way.